poomstas/SmartFarm/README.md

 Dumb farm right now but about to get smarter

+Tasks related to this project are organized in the [GitHub Projects section](https://github.com/poomstas/SmartFarm/projects/1)

 # Smart Farm Device Constituents
 - I2C-based LCD text screen
 - Relay